XKNX/xknx/docs/xknx.md

 # [](#header-2)Dockerised xknx's app

-If you planned to run xknx into a container, you have to setup udp port binding from your host to the container.
+If you planned to run xknx into a container, you have to setup 'route_back=true'.
-The host ip and port must be setup into the configuration file or env variables.

 Available env variables are:
 - XKNX_GENERAL_OWN_ADDRESS